veeneck/ColwichHSO/content/events/parentsnight1.md

 - /images/flyers/ParentsNightOutWebOct.jpg
 - /images/flyers/ParentsNightOutWebOct.jpg
 ---
 Due to lack of signups, this event has been cancelled.
-Thanks for your interest.
+Thank you for your interest.
 Please let us know if you would like to see it another time of year.